Concentration inequalities for Markov chains by Marton couplings and spectral methods: Marton couplings

 Suppose that $f:\Lambda\to \R$ satisfies \eqref{fcondeq} for some $c\in \R_+^N$.
 Then for any $t\ge 0$,

 \end{corollary}

 \begin{remark} It is easy to show that for time homogeneous chains,

 In many situations in practice, the Markov chain exhibits a cutoff, that is, the total variation distance decreases very rapidly in a small interval (see Figure 1 of \cite{lubetzky2009cutoff}).
-If this happens, then $\tau_{\min}\approx \tmix$. \end{remark} \begin{remark} In Example \ref{dtvconcexample}, we are going to use this result to obtain a concentration inequality for the total variational distance between the empirical measure and the stationary distribution.
+If this happens, then $\tau_{\min}\approx 4\tmix$. \end{remark} \begin{remark} This corollary could be also obtained as a consequence of theorems in previous papers (\cite{Samson}, \cite{Chazottes08}, \cite{Rio}, \cite{Kontorovich07}) applied to blocks of random variables.
+Note that by directly applying these theorems on $X_1,X_2,\ldots, X_N$, we would only obtain bounds of the form $2\exp\left(-\mathcal{O}\left(\frac{ t^2}{\|c\|^2 \tmix^2}\right)\right)$. \end{remark} \begin{remark} In Example \ref{dtvconcexample}, we are going to use this result to obtain a concentration inequality for the total variational distance between the empirical measure and the stationary distribution.
 Another application is given in \cite{nonasymptotic}, Section 3, where this inequality is used to bound the error of an estimate of the asymptotic variance of MCMC empirical averages.

 In addition to McDiarmid's inequality, it is also possible to use Marton couplings to generalise the results of \cite{Samson} and \cite{Martonstrongmixing}, based on transportation cost inequalities.
 In the case of Markov chains, this approach can be used to show Talagrand's convex distance inequality, Bernstein's inequality, and self-bounding-type inequalities, with constants proportional to the mixing time of the chain.
-We have included these in a previous version of this manuscript, but decided not to include them here because of space considerations. \end{remark}
+We have decided not to include them here because of space considerations. \end{remark}